Compression fronts from fast radio bursts: Plasma heating by the radio wave

-The response of a magnetized plasma to a propagating radio wave packet can be disentangled if we first view the problem in the local fluid rest frame $\tKF$.
-In this frame, the wave-fluid interaction is reduced to a local heating effect: the strong high-frequency wave energizes particles to a Lorentz factor $\tg\gg 1$.\footnote{Hereafter, we use tilde to indicate that the quantity is measured in the local fluid frame $\tKF$.
-Tilde will be omitted if this does not lead to confusion.
-In particular, we omit tilde for thermodynamic quantities (which are defined only in frame $\tKF$, e.g. enthalpy $w$) and for $a$, since it is invariant under Lorentz boosts along $z$.} This effect was calculated in \citetalias{Beloborodov22} by tracking the motion of test particles exposed to the radio wave.
+The response of a magnetized plasma to a propagating radio wave packet can be disentangled if we first focus on the ``micro level'' and consider the motion of individual particles in the local fluid frame $\tKF$.
+In this frame, the fluid is at rest and the wave-plasma interaction may be viewed as a local heating effect: the strong high-frequency wave energizes particles to Lorentz factors $\tg\gg 1$.
+This effect was calculated in \citetalias{Beloborodov22} by tracking the motion of test particles.
 The heating depends on the wave strength parameter $a$.
-For smooth packets, such that $a$ varies on a scale $\Delta\tilde{\xi}\gg a\tomB$ (typically satisfied by FRBs), the results for $\tg$ may be summarized as follows.
+For smooth packets, such that $a$ varies on a scale $\Delta\tilde{\xi}\gg a\tomB$ (typically satisfied by FRBs), the results for $\tg$ may be summarized as follows (see also Appendix~\ref{app:motion}).